Jessica Graf

 Jessica Furtado Nickson (née Graf; born December 11, 1990) is an American reality television personality, actress, and model.
-She first came to national prominence after competing in Big Brother 19, where she placed twelfth.
-After Big Brother, she went on to win The Amazing Race 30 with her fellow Big Brother competitor and then boyfriend (now husband) Cody Nickson.
+She first came to national prominence after competing in Big Brother 19, where she placed 12th.
+After Big Brother, Graf went on to win The Amazing Race 30 with her fellow Big Brother competitor and then boyfriend (now husband) Cody Nickson.

 Early life

 Graf was born in Hollywood, Florida to a Brazilian mother Teressa Graf and a father of Italian and German descent Herbert Graf Jr. The family left Florida after Hurricane Andrew in 1992, moving to New York City.
 After living in New York City for two years, they settled in Cranston, Rhode Island, where Graf and her brother Christopher were raised.